 St. Moritz was the host for the first National Championships west of Chicago, which was held at Berkeley Iceland in 1947.
 We hosted three other National Championships and a North American Championship between 1957 and 1975.
 Together with the Peninsula Skating Club, we organized the 1991 Skate America and 1992 World Championships as well.
 In 1998, we sponsored the Adult National Championships at the Oakland Ice Center, the first time this event was held on the Pacific Coast.
 Throughout the years, we have hosted a number of Regional and Sectional Championships as well.

 In 1981, we started our own competition, Skate St. Moritz.
 The competition started out at Dublin Iceland, and then moved to the Oakland Ice Center soon after that facility opened.
 Today, we are host to between 300 – 400 competitors on two surfaces at this competition annually.
 In 2002, we held our first annual Bay Cities Synchronized Team Skating competition in Berkeley.
-It attracts mostly local teams from synchronized skating, Theater on Ice, and ISI team skating, and is currently held at the Oakland Ice Center.
+It attracts mostly local teams from synchronized skating, Theater on Ice, and ISI team skating, and is currently held at the Oakland Ice Center or Sharks Ice San Jose.

-Over the years, our skaters have earned 31 National titles at Nationals, Junior Nationals or Adult Nationals.
-Our first was by the aforementioned Robert Scott in 1937.
-More recently, Kevin Shum became the Juvenile Boys National Champion in 2007.
-And, at the 2009 U.S. Adult Championships, Julie Keith and Michael Ricigliano retained their title in Championship Adult Dance, making it seven in a row.
+Over the years, our skaters have earned 36 National titles at the U.S. Championships, U. S. Junior Championships or U. S. Adult Championships.
+We also have skaters regularly participating in the U.S Synchronized Skating Championships and U. S. Collegiate Championships as well as the National Solo Dance and National Showcase competitions.
+Our first national champion was Robert Scott in 1937.
+At the 2009 U.S. Adult Championships, Julie Keith and Michael Ricigliano retained their title in Championship Adult Dance, making it seven in a row.
+More recently, Alysa Liu became the Intermediate Ladies Champion in 2016.

 Kristi Yamaguchi is our only World and Olympic Champion.
 She led the sweep of the World medals by the United States in 1991 and then earned the Olympic and World titles in 1992.
 She went on to a very successful professional career and continues to represent the sport of figure skating with grace and dignity.
 Rudy Galindo won the World Bronze medal in 1996, the same year he won the National title in a thrilling performance at the San Jose Arena.